Ketel Marte Player Props: Diamondbacks vs. Marlins

 Ketel Marte At The Plate

-- Marte has gotten a hit in eight of 13 games this year (61.5%), with multiple hits twice.
+- This year, Marte has recorded at least one hit in nine of 14 games (64.3%), and had multiple hits twice.

-- Marte has an RBI in one game this season, and it was more than one in that game.
+- Marte has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.